Becoming an Optician in New York

 - NYC College of Technology.
 Located in Brooklyn, NY, this Ophthalmic Dispensing AAS program requires 62 credits of training.
 Their education program prepares students to become ophthalmic dispensers, contact lens fitters, ophthalmic assistants, ophthalmic sales representatives and optical research technicians.

-Where to Find work in New York
+Where to Find Work as Optician in New York

 Most opticians in New York work at independent optical chain stores, private practices, hospitals, clinics, laboratories, and ophthalmology and optometric practices.
 Individuals can work under certified opticians in traineeships for two years before obtaining their own certification.
 Due to the growth expected in the next 10 years, along with New York state being one of the top places to be employed in the optical field, choosing this field would be a smart choice.